MrMimic/logflow/docs/usage/cookbook.rst

 -------------
 Here, we only focus on the main options of LogFlow.

-If you need a complete first example with explanations, go to:
-.. getting
+A complete first example is given in the :ref:`Getting Started` section.

 1) Split function

 By default, LogFlow split the message part of the line after the 9th word.
 You can provide a function to set another split configuration.

 This function takes a line and return the message part.